Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 ### Search page redirect

 When `serpPathRedirect` parameter is set to `true`, the application after search submission will redirect the page to the search page specified in `serpPath` and fetch the page.
-Default behaviour will rewrite browser history only to the specified path, without fetching the page.
+Default behavior will rewrite browser history only to the specified path, without fetching the page.

 ### Unbinding existing search input